mjohnston/react-native-webpack-server/README.md

 ## FAQ

+**I can't import 3rd party modules in my project.**

+Most react-native 3rd party modules are published to npm in ES6+ since the react-native packager handles transpiling.
+You may need to whitelist these modules in your webpack config, as the default configuration in the example excludes all of node_modules.
+See [issue #34](https://github.com/mjohnston/react-native-webpack-server/issues/34).

 **I get the red box of death when using hot reload even after fixing the exception.**

 Your code is still executing.
 Dismiss the red box using the `Esc` key.